How Much Money Can You Make with a Mobile App

 One of the factors that impacts your revenue is whether you develop for the Google Play Store or Apple App Store.

-It also depends on your monetization strategy.
+It also depends on your app monetization models.
 There are three main ways that mobile apps can make money.

 - in-app purchases

 In this guide, I’ll cover all of these topics in greater detail.
-This will give you a much better understanding of how to make money from your existing mobile app or with an app development idea.
+You’ll also learn more about how free apps make money, how paid apps make money, how game apps make money, and more.
+This will give you a much better understanding of how to make money from your own app or with an app development idea.

 Which platform makes the most money?